×

 What are the visa & residency requirements in Managua?

 "In order to visit Managua, visitors must obtain a visa prior to their arrival.
 The process of applying for a visa involves submitting an application form, a valid passport, a passport-sized photograph, and a fee.
 Depending on the type of visa, additional documents may be required.
 In order to obtain residency in Managua, Nicaragua, applicants must submit an application form, a valid passport, a passport-sized photograph, and a fee.
 Additionally, applicants must provide proof of employment, proof of financial stability, and a criminal background check.
 Once the application is approved, applicants must attend an interview with the immigration office.
-After the interview, applicants will receive a residency card, which must be renewed every two years," said an expat in Managua.
+After the interview, applicants will receive a residency card, which must be renewed every two years," wrote one expat living in Managua.

 Why do people move to Managua?